ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``particles.E_ext_particle_init_style`` & ``particles.B_ext_particle_init_style`` (string) optional (default "none")
-    These parameters determine the type of the external electric and magnetic fields repectively that are applied directly to the particles at every timestep.
+    These parameters determine the type of the external electric and magnetic fields respectively that are applied directly to the particles at every timestep.
     The field values are specified in the lab frame.
     With the default ``none`` style, no field is applied.
     Possible values are ``constant``, ``parse_E_ext_particle_function`` or ``parse_B_ext_particle_function``, or